leonelfoknob/Photon-Intensity-Bio-Test-System-Device/README.md

 - A detailed circuit diagram outlining the connections between the batteries, Arduino, LED lights, rotary encoder, and display will be included.

 ![fenar_devre](https://github.com/user-attachments/assets/0a64cd72-4998-4e82-b19c-8aedf6af1669)

-Project Video:
-- A video demonstration of the system in action is available, showcasing the different light intensities, colors, and real-time data monitoring.
-[Insert Video Link]